numtide/system-manager/manual/src/installation.md

 - [Determinate Nix Installer][detsys-installer] - A wrapper around the official installer that has SELinux support, and enables flake features by default.

 > Note: Be advised that the Determinate Systems installer has the option for the official
-> Nix as well as Determinate's own variant of Nix (Determinate Nix).
+> Nix, as well as Determinate's own variant of Nix (Determinate Nix).
 It will prompt you
 > for which one you want to install.
 System Manager is not tested against Determinate Nix.
 > It's recommended to use the official Nix if installing via the Determinate Nix Installer.